****** To send an

 - Channel UP/DOWN is available across channel groups in the Memory mode.

-- Bluetooth® SCO Link can be automatically disconnected when there is no audio.
+- Bluetooth® SCO Link can be automatically disconnected when there is

 - Volume of a Bluetooth® headset and the IC-R30 can be separately set.